T1taniumF0rge-Industries-Inc/Software/.github/faq.md

 ### Why are there repackaged NSIS installers of stuff?

-The reason why some programs are repackaged in an NSIS installer, is because (to put it simply), some of the software are packaged in horrendous installers and our team at `Software` does not want our users to suffer.
+The reason why some programs are repackaged in an NSIS installer, is because (to put it simply), some of the software are packaged in horrendous installers (ones that are buggy to hell, ones that don't let you choose the install location, etc) and our team at `Software` does not want our users to suffer.
 However for such installers, they are *mostly* trustable as we use and package the software in house, and in those cases we provide the source and a *.NSI file so that in case of doubt, you can make the installer yourself and prove that we're not liars.

 ### Why are you hoarding old versions of programs?

 Whenever there is an old version of a program (360AFChrome for example), there is a reason to keep it.
-In 360AFChrome, many people use it on computers that are running Windows XP to access the internet, and in other cases like AOMEI 8.7, this version is kept because new AOMEI, just sucks (some free features in version 8.7 are paid features in 10.4.1)
+In 360AFChrome, many people use it on computers that are running Windows XP to access the internet, and in other cases like AOMEI 8.7, this version is kept because new AOMEI, just sucks (some free features in version 8.7 are paid features in 10.4.1 because of greedy capitalist investors who think they're the only ones on this planet)